Percival Farquhar: Career as a lawyer, legislator, investor, and financier

 The genius of Farquhar lay more in his vision and capacity to raise money to expand than in the efficient management or cost control in his 38 businesses.

 An avid speculator, he bet especially strongly on his own commercial paper.
 At the beginning of 1913, Farquhar came to realize that he was bankrupt.

 Farquhar had a great ability to get himself into trouble with governments and nationalist groups.
 But the dislike that he provoked was not totally baseless.

 Determined and capable in the promotion of his own self-image, he always made an effort to make the press portray his actions as "the example of a highly successful American capitalist, a true icon of American entrepreneurship", a fact which gained him a few admirers.

 Among these were Assis Chateaubriand, King of Brasil, who became the owner of the country's largest journalism network.
 This friendship greatly contributed to favorable reactions to Farquhar's activities.
 (Chateaubriand later bought O Jornal, in 1924, using funds provided by Farquhar, supposedly as legal fees.)

 Percival Farquhar believed that no country in the world could become developed without good hotels and fine cuisine.

-To fill these needs in Brazil at the beginning of the 20th century, Farquhar built in São Paulo the elegant Rotisserie Sportsman and imported from the famous Elisée Palace Hotel in Paris the chef Henri Galon, Fernando de Morais tells us in his book Chatô – O Rei do Brasil (Chatô – The King of Brazil).
+To fill these needs in Brazil at the beginning of the 20th century, Farquhar built in São Paulo the Rotisserie Sportsman and imported, from the famous Elisée Palace Hotel in Paris, the chef Henri Galon, according to Fernando de Morais' book, Chatô – O Rei do Brasil (Chatô – The King of Brazil).

 In 1911, Farquhar purchased from the firm Prado, Chaves & Cia control over the Companhia Balneária de Santo Amaro, founded in 1892 which under the direction of Councillor Antonio Prado had been created to organize a tourist beach resort in the place that is today the center of Guarujá.
 Farquhar's new business was called Companhia Guarujá.
 An establishment called the Grand Hôtel de la Plage was involved.